General Privacy Policy

 Website: https://www.bfdi.bund.de

-To exercise these rights, you can contact the operator of the website at the given times, as listed in the Imprint.
+To exercise these rights, you can contact the operator of the website indicated in the Imprint.

 7. Changes to this privacy policy